datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 Once you've created your Ambassador Cloud organization, you can manage which identity providers are linked to it.

-Navigate to your `Settings` Page in Ambassador Cloud and select `Organization`.
+Navigate to your `Settings` Page in Ambassador Cloud and select `Organization's settings.`

 <br />
 <p style="max-width:600px;margin:0 auto;">